textbook/known-for-api/README.md

 Take a note of the number it outputs, which is the container ID and can be used in e.g. `docker logs` to get information on the running container.

-You can use `docker-machine url` to find the address of your Docker machine and head to `http://<docker_url>:8080/api/person` to see a random person.
+You can use `docker-machine ip` to find the address of your Docker machine and head to `http://<docker_ip>:8080/api/person` to see a random person.

 ![Powered by TMDb][TMDb logo]